Adversarial Rewards in Universal Learning for Contextual Bandits: Universally learnable processes for context spaces with non-atomic probability measures

-Instead, in this section, we consider the stronger prescient rewards, which are allowed to depend on the complete sequence $\Xbb$ instead of the revealed contexts to the learner $\Xbb_{\leq t}$ at step $t$.
 In this model, given a process $\Xbb\in\Ccal_4$, a time $T\geq 1$ and $\epsilon>0$ satisfying Eq~\eqref{eq:high_deviation}, finding a time $\tau\geq T$ (measurable with respect to the sigma-algebra $\sigma(\Xbb)$, i.e., conditionally on $\Xbb$) such that Eq~\eqref{eq:high_deviation_with_stopping_time} is satisfied becomes trivial even with $\eta=1$.
-Therefore, the same proof as for Theorem \ref{thm:condition7_necessary} shows that the last condition on stochastic processes is necessary for prescient rewards.
+Therefore, the same proof as for \cref{thm:condition7_necessary} shows that the last condition on stochastic processes is necessary for prescient rewards.